OccultusCaudex/mate-themes-extras/README.md

 --Faience-Ocre

-Note: Those themes aren't ready for GTK3-3.12, it seems that some of them have a death upstream.
+Note: Those themes aren't ready for GTK3-3.12, needs more love from upstream.
 But i don't wanna drop them for the momment.

 --Gnome-Cupertino